-It is possible to make buildings by stringing together pattern's,
+It is possible to make buildings by stringing together

-In a rather loose way,
+pattern's, In a rather loose way,

-A building made like this, is an assembly of patterns. it is not Dense.
+A building made like this, is an assembly of patterns. it is not together physical Space: the building is very dense; it has many meaning captured In a small space; and through this density, it becomes profound.

-It is not profound. but it is also possible to put pattern's together
+Dense.
+It is not profound. but it is also possible to put pattern's

-In such a way that many patterns overlap in the same physical
+In such a way that many patterns overlap in the same